roman-kaspar/mbox/README.md

 ### Tech

 The plan is to create a command-line tool that works with local SQL database, and simple command-line query client that will handle the above requirements.
-I want to use TypeScript, SQLite3, and some SQL query builder.
+I want to use TypeScript and SQLite3.

 ### Data formats

 The import / export **CSV files** are of the following format:
 * Date: _string_, date in "YYYY-MM-DD" format, e.g. "2022-05-01"
 * Category: _string_
-* Name: _string_,
-* Description: _string_
 * Amount: _string_, in fixed two decimal digits format, e.g. "5679.73"

+Exported files contain only listed columns, imported files must contain at least the above columns, all other column are ignored.

 The **DB schema** is tracked in `migrations` directory, the schema contains the following tables:
 * categories: (id, name)
-* transactions: (id, category_id, date, name, description, amount)
+* transactions: (id, category_id, date, amount)

-All _ids_ are generated + autoincremented, the _dates_ are of DATE type, the _amounts_ are of BIGINT type (think big :-)), all other fields are of VARCHAR(200) type.
+All _ids_ are generated + autoincremented, the _name_ and _date_ are of TEXT type, and _amounts_ are of INTEGER type.

 ### Building